MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 ### Developer programs

 Microsoft offers several developer programs to help you develop and publish Windows games.
 Consider joining a developer program if you want to develop games for Xbox One and integrate Xbox Live features in your game.
-To publish a game in the Windows Store, you'll also need to create a developer account on Windows Dev Center.
+To publish a game in the Microsoft Store, you'll also need to create a developer account on Windows Dev Center.

 #### Xbox Live Creators Program

 The Xbox Live Creators Program allows anyone to integrate Xbox Live into their title and publish to Xbox One and Windows 10.
-There is a simplified certification process and no concept approval is required outside of the standard [Windows Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx).
+There is a simplified certification process and no concept approval is required outside of the standard [Microsoft Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx).

 You can deploy, design, and publish your game in the Creators Program without a dedicated dev kit, using only retail hardware.
 To get started, download the [Dev Mode Activation app](https://docs.microsoft.com/windows/uwp/xbox-apps/devkit-activation) on your Xbox One.